Preparation Courses

 Travel expenses (bus or car mileage) will be paid within the Leeds boundary for costs incurred in home visiting.

-Can you provide timesheets for placements within university/college courses?
+Can you provide time-sheets for placements within university/college courses?

 Are there any other volunteering opportunities?